bibek22/blog/content/computer-programming-third-year.md

 **Q. What is a Loader?
 What does it do ?**
 A loader is a part of the Operating System that is responsible for loading the programs into memory and preparing the execution of the program.
-Once the loader loads the program into memory, the OS passes control to the loaded program code for it's execution.
+Once the loader loads the program into memory, the OS passes control to the loaded program code for its execution.

 **Q. What do you understand by Algorithm?**
 An algorithm is a detailed series of instructions for carrying out an operation or solving a problem.